Apply for student Council Tax exemption

 If you live in University accommodation, the residences office will deal with the exemption on your behalf.

 If you live in private accommodation, you need to apply for a discount via your local council website.

 You'll need to visit the website for your local council and complete the form for exemption.

-If you started in September or January we share data with Dundee City and Fife councils to help reduce paperwork.
+If you started in September or January we share data with Dundee City, Fife and Angus councils to help reduce paperwork.
 This means they should be able to check your student status automatically.
 Make sure you update your Semester Study address with us otherwise there may be a delay in this process.
 You can change your address in eVision via My Contact Details.

 If you started at another time of year, or if the council request it, you may need to provide evidence of your student status.